ChenZhongPu/java-ee-swufe/03_more_servlet/README.md

 # Exercise of this week
 - Output an avatar dynamically in a `doGet()` method.
 You may use a third-party lib, such as [avatar-generator](https://github.com/gabrie-allaigre/avatar-generator).
-- Add non-empty and number value validation in both client side and server side for `selectbeer.html`.
+- Add non-empty and number value validation in either client side or server side for `selectbeer.html` (double validations are welcome).
 - Implement `image upload` in a servlet.